A study in patients with SMA showed SPINRAZA® (nusinersen)

 • Clinically meaningful improvement was defined as a change in HFMSE score of ≥3 points, change in CHOP INTEND score of ≥4 points, and change in RULM score of ≥2 points.
 For patients able to walk independently, significant improvement in the 6MWT score was defined as an increase in walking distance by at least 30 meters

-Patients and caregivers assessed and self-reported their status, and most reported improvement or stabilization while on treatment2#
+Patients and caregivers assessed and self-reported their status, and most reported increase or no change while on treatment2¶¶

 • While no patients reported feeling much worse or very much worse at each time point, between 2 and 5 patients reported feeling minimally worse at various time points during the study

-6MWT, 6-minute walk test; CHOP INTEND, Children’s Hospital of Philadelphia Infant Test of Neuromuscular Disorders; HFMSE, Hammersmith Functional Motor Scale—Expanded; PGI-I, Patient Global Impression–Improvement; RULM, Revised Upper Limb module; SD, standard deviation.
+6MWT, 6-minute walk test; CHOP-ATTEND, Children’s Hospital of Philadelphia Test of Attentive Endurance for Neuromuscular Disorders; CHOP INTEND, Children’s Hospital of Philadelphia Infant Test of Neuromuscular Disorders; COVID-19, coronavirus disease 2019; CT, computed tomography; HFMSE, Hammersmith Functional Motor Scale–Expanded; PGI-I, Patient Global Impression-Improvement; RULM, Revised Upper Limb Module; SD, standard deviation; SMA, spinal muscular atrophy.

 Review the warnings and precautions, including thrombocytopenia, coagulation abnormalities, and renal toxicity1